 If you have full-time information technology assistance handled by someone with a good grasp of cybersecurity tools, or even part-time support from a third-party company, you are taking the first steps in strengthening your company’s resistance to attacks.
 Most importantly, everyone who has computer access to your network, either wired or wireless, needs to be educated on the threats and they should follow a company policy that is shared with everyone in your company.

 Hackers look for the weak links in your network and those are often “guessable” passwords that you KNOW are not safe, but which you use anyway because “I won’t forget them.”
 Well, you may not forget them, but you will regret what happens if a hacker easily hacks your password.
 Passwords are ranked based on the ease with which they can be hacked through brute force attacks.
 Let’s say your User Name is “admin” and you use “12345” as your password.
 Don’t laugh…it happens every day.
-Through previous hacks, bad actors share long lists of user credentials on the dark web and then program bots to seek out networking equipment and then keep guessing user access credentials (UACs) until they are blocked by security software if they are set to block IP addresses for too many failed attempts.
+Through previous hacks, bad actors share long lists of user credentials on the dark web and then program bots to seek out networking equipment and then keep guessing user access credentials (UACs) until they are blocked by security software if they are set to block IP addresses after too many failed attempts.

 We’ve listed below a few key steps you can take to deter most cyber attacks.
 These are pragmatic rules of the road that are not always easy to implement, but they are essential if your corporate governance and business insurance mandates you protect your data assets, including personnel data and customer information.